shaloo/docs.arcana/docs/tutorials/code_samples/react_code_sample.md

 You need to first install the Arcana Auth SDK and Auth React component wrapper and configure user onboarding options using the Arcana Dashboard.

-To integrate the Arcana Auth SDK and use the Auth React wrapper component, you need to update the `index.js` and `App.js` files as listed below:
+To integrate the Arcana Auth SDK and use the Arcana Auth React Wrapper component, `ProvideAuth`, you need to update the `index.js` and `App.js` files as listed below:

 ```js title="index.js" hl_lines="5 6 11 15 17"
 import { StrictMode } from "react";